Charity Insolvency and Rescue Mechanisms: A Coronavirus Guide

 - The new legislation also brings in three permanent insolvency measures:

-- There will be a “company moratorium” during which companies can pursue a rescue plan (such as a company voluntary arrangement (“CVA”)) without creditors being able to take legal action for a period of 20 business days (extendable to 40 days).
+- A “company moratorium” during which companies can pursue a rescue plan (such as a company voluntary arrangement (“CVA”)) without creditors being able to take legal action for a period of 20 business days (extendable to 40 business days).

 - Where a company enters into an insolvency or restructuring process, the termination clauses in contracts with suppliers which allow them to terminate on the grounds of insolvency will be automatically suspended, preventing suppliers from stopping or threatening to stop supplying the company.

 - Companies that enter into a restructuring process will be able to form a “restructuring plan”, which dissenting creditors would be forced to sign up to if they would be no worse off under the restructuring plan than they would be in the most likely outcome were the restructuring plan not to be agreed.

 - The government has not announced any COVID-19 specific amendments to the directors’ duty regime in the UK and the existing laws on fraudulent trading and director disqualification will continue to deter against directors misconduct.

 - If your organisation is facing serious financial difficulty as a result of the crisis, these changes to insolvency law could provide vital breathing space to help you to continue trading, explore rescue options and perhaps ultimately avoid insolvent liquidation.
 Directors and trustees should still seek appropriate expert advice as available solutions and the comfort afforded by the Act will vary based on the organisation’s individual circumstances.

 - This new legislation is not relevant to unincorporated charities.

 - Please see here for our full update on the Act and how it may benefit your organisation.

 - If there are enough assets to ensure the charity can be wound up solvently, there is a method of doing this for all types of charity.
 This guide assumes the charity is, or expects to be, beyond that stage.